Ijeoyibo/markdown-cv/index.md

-- Created new digital publishing revenue stream in excess of 2.5 million Naira/ $8,000 USD for 5 years and support fees after 5 years by authoring reports using Microsoft Visual Studio, Crystal Reports and RDL that were packaged, distributed and tailored to the exact specifications of stockbrokers
+-  Created new digital publishing revenue stream in excess of 2.5 million Naira/ $8,000 USD for 5 years and support fees after 5 years by authoring reports using Microsoft Visual Studio, Crystal Reports and RDL that were packaged, distributed and tailored to the exact specifications of stockbrokers
-- Gathered, refined and validated complex business requirements.
+-  Gathered, refined and validated complex business requirements.
 Used these requirements to analyze business partner’s operation to understand their strengths and weaknesses and determine opportunities to automate processes and functions
+-  Partner with and understand business needs of stakeholders, prioritizing & translating those needs into technical requirements for the engineering team
-- Translated key data insights into digestible formats to be leveraged by strategic decision makers
+-  Translated key data insights into digestible formats to be leveraged by strategic decision makers
-- Created Report on Key Business Metrics and KPIs for business monitoring
+-  Created Report on Key Business Metrics and KPIs for business monitoring
+-  Generated reports, dashboards, and data visualizations through detailed analysis, ensuring data accuracy and timeliness
-- Liaised between business and developers to ensure a mutual understanding of processes models
+-  Liaised between business and developers to ensure a mutual understanding of processes models
-- Facilitated communication and gained commitment between business units to align solutions with business strategies
+-  Facilitated communication and gained commitment between business units to align solutions with business strategies
-- Provided input into developing and modifying systems to meet client needs and develop business specifications to support the- modifications
+-  Provided input into developing and modifying systems to meet client needs and develop business specifications to support the- modifications
-- Engaged and built relationships across a range of stakeholder groups and technical project teams
+-  Engaged and built relationships across a range of stakeholder groups and technical project teams
-- Defined SLA for data availability
+-  Defined SLA for data availability
-- Provided support and lead requirements for data governance
+-  Provided support and lead requirements for data governance
+-  Worked independently as well as multi-functionally across brands, technologies, and with developers to prioritize and complete tasks

 __1SOURCE TECHNOLOGY PARTNERS__, Lagos, Nigeria